'Supports science analysis across disparate data platforms'

 The Python Satellite Data Analysis Toolkit (pysat) is a package providing a simple and flexible interface for downloading, loading, cleaning, managing, processing, and analyzing scientific measurements.
-Though pysat was initially designed for in-situ satellite based measurements it aims to support all instruments in space science.
+Although pysat was initially designed for in situ satellite observations, it now supports many different types of ground- and space-based measurements.

 - Instrument independent analysis routines.